 However, with your consent, much of this information will be pulled electronically, so you won’t have to go digging through old emails and file folders hidden at the top of your closet.

-Also, because their level of customer support is so high, information is limited without going through the whole application process.
-Just know that they have a high rating on Consumer Affairs (4.6 out of 5), so it’s clear that they don’t expect anything unreasonable from potential borrowers.
+Also, because their level of customer service is so high, information is limited without going through the whole application process.
+Just know that Network Capital has a high rating on Consumer Affairs (4.6 out of 5), so it’s clear that they don’t expect anything unreasonable from potential borrowers.

-If you have a lot of debt, also know that Network Capital Funding prefers a borrower’s debt to income ratio to be average.
+If you have a lot of debt, also know that they prefer a borrower’s debt to income ratio to be average.
 The maximum for most banks is 43%, but some lenders prefer 36% or under.
-Most borrowers with Network Capital funding fall somewhere between those two numbers.
+Most borrowers fall somewhere between those two numbers.

 To calculate your DTI, add up all of your monthly debt payments and divide them by your gross income (the amount you make before anything is taken out).